top of page

 To enter the code you first press the Yale logo, then enter your code and press the check-mark key.

-That way there's always a key in the box.
+That way there's always, at least, one key in the box.

-Note: The same code works for the tool shed in the back of the cabin.
+Note: The same code as the key lock box also works for the tool shed in the back of the cabin.

 To enter the code you first press the Yale logo, then enter your code and press the check-mark key.

-That way there's always a key in the box.
+That way there's always, at least, one key in the box.

-Note: The same code works for the tool shed in the back of the cabin.
+Note: The same code as the key lock box also works for the tool shed in the back of the cabin.

 Water Valves